Book a class

 The EXPERIENCE

 TRY focuses on body awareness in the present moment, enabling the recognition of choice relating to one’s body, and developing the ability to take effective action based on that knowledge.
-The accessible practice includes the fatiguing, lengthening, and relaxation of the psoas muscle which triggers a somatic release.
+The easy and accessible practice includes the fatiguing, lengthening, and relaxation of the leg and psoas muscles, which triggers the body’s natural tremor response.

-The shaking response is the nervous system’s way of discharging trauma, long-held tension, and unconscious muscle contractions.
+This somatic release is the nervous system’s way of discharging trauma, long-held tension, and unconscious muscle contractions and hold patterns.
 This instinctual shaking, evident in both animals and humans, restores the body to it’s natural state of balance.

 Healing doesn’t happen in isolation, but in community.